proteinreport/proteinreport.org/content/en/events/plant-and-cell-based-seafood-threat-or-opportunity/index.md

 date: 2020-04-28 12:03:30
 lastmod: 2020-04-28 12:03:30
 slug: /plant-and-cell-based-seafood-threat-or-opportunity
-description: "IntraFish Media will host its second Digital Event on May 12, exploring the fast-emerging trend of \"alternative seafood,\" and what it means for the seafood industry, investors, buyers and suppliers.
-Alternative seafood -- items made of plants or fish tissue grown in labs -- is gaining traction among consumers, and the trend is reflective of significant changes in consumer eating patterns."
+description: "IntraFish Media will host its second Digital Event on May 12, exploring the fast-emerging trend of \"alternative seafood,\" and what it means for the seafood industry, investors, buyers and suppliers.Alternative seafood -- items made of plants or fish tissue grown in labs -- is gaining traction among consumers, and the trend is reflective of significant changes in consumer eating patterns."
 proteins: [Cell-Based, Plant-Based]
 products: [Seafood]
 topics: [Business]